silverstripe/cow/cow-schema.md

 Recipe example.

-Note that "child-stability-inherit" means "when tagging a recipe at a stability, tag all children at the same stability".
-If omitted, all children will be tagged as stable only.

 * `link` is used for all module types.
 Will be guessed from git remote if omitted.
 * `github-slug` is used for making github-api calls.
 Will be guessed from git remote if omitted.
 * `options` are array of options for this module.
 These are flags which may include:
-  - `child-stability-inherit` Child modules will be released with the same stability (e.g. -alpha1) as this
+  - `child-stability-inherit` Child modules will be released with the same stability (e.g. -alpha1) as the parent.
-  - `unstable-branch` Temporary branches (e.g. 4.0.1) will be used/created for unstable releases.
+  - `use-unstable-branch` Temporary branches (e.g. 4.0.1) will be used/created for unstable releases.
+* `vendors` Declare list of child requirement library vendors that will be released.
+A vendor must be declared, otherwise no child dependencies will be released.
+* `exclude` Declares the list of requirements to not include.
+Requirements for these modules will be omitted, and changes to these modules will not appear in any changelog.
+* `upgrade-only` Declare the list of requirements that should be upgraded.
+However, no releases to these modules will be made directly.
+If a module is not in 'upgrade-only', but matches any of the above `vendor` whitelists, then a new release of this module will be made.
+This can be overridden via the interactive release blueprint confirmation interface.

 ```json
 {